OCRVblockchain/slasher/readme.md

     revokecert - for certificate revocation
     removeidentity - for identity removal
     fullslash - for both options
-    delall - delete all users (certs and identities)
+    delall [--exclude] - delete all users (certs and identities)

+Delete all identities and revoke all certs except of "admin":

+    ./slasher --identity admin  --secret adminpw --mode delall --exclude admin